SoneraCloud/ansible-role-dhcp-kickstart/README.md

 This role has only been tested on RHEL-derivatives (CentOS) and is suited to boot up RHEL-derivatives (built-in kickstart support) or SUSE/SLES (built-in autoyast support).
-However, other OSs can also be booted by pointing the hosts to a proper pxe install base (or livecd).
-Works with PXE booted KVM VMs.
+However, other OSs can also be booted by pointing the hosts to a proper pxe install base.
+Works also with PXE booted KVM VMs.

 Example